 - 1. Explain how the project closes a gap, provides connections to, or addresses a deficiency in an active transportation network, or meets an important community need.
 Address any issues of displacement that may occur as a result of this project, if applicable.
 If displacement is not an issue, explain why it is not a concern for the community. - 2.
 Explain how the disadvantaged community residents will have physical access to the project. - 3.
 Illustrate and provide documentation for how the project was requested or supported by the disadvantaged community residents.
-Address any issues of displacement that may occur as a result of this project, if applicable.
+Address any issues of displacement that may occur as a result of this project, if applicable. - 3.
+For combined I/NI projects, describe how non-infrastructure events and programs will be targeted toward the disadvantaged community whom the project benefits.

-Sub-questions A & B do not receive any points.
+Sub-questions A and B do not receive any points.

-- If the applicant does not check the box "This project does not qualify as a Disadvantaged Community," they are required to provide project map(s) and provide the DAC information as required in both A & B. - Maps should include all census tracts/schools that the project reaches, not just the ones that are disadvantaged.
+- If the applicant does not check the box "This project does not qualify as a Disadvantaged Community," they are required to provide project map(s) and provide the DAC information as required in both A and B. - Maps should include all census tracts/schools that the project reaches, not just the ones that are disadvantaged.